data-science-infinity/data-science-infinity.github.io/_posts/2024-03-08-association-rule-learning.md

 <br>
 # Apriori Overview  <a name="apriori-overview"></a>

 Association Rule Learning is an approach that discovers the strength of relationships between different data-points.
-It is commonly utilised to understand which products are frequently (or infrequently) purchased together.
+It is commonly utilized to understand which products are frequently (or infrequently) purchased together.

-In a business sense this can provide some really interesting, and useful information that can help optimise:
+In a business sense this can provide some really interesting, and useful information that can help optimize:

 * Product Arrangement/Placement (making the customer journey more efficient)
 * Product Recommendations (customers who purchased product A also purchased product B)